-The onboard hardware monitor is able to detect the Chassis Fan Speed, CPU Fan Speed, and the Power Supply Fan Speed in Rotations Per Minute (RPM).
+The onboard hardware monitor can detect the Chassis Fan Speed, CPU Fan Speed, and the Power Supply Fan Speed in Rotations Per Minute (RPM).
 These values refresh upon any key entries in the BIOS setup screen.
 Set to Ignore if one of these are not used so that error messages will not be given.